Evaluation and LLM-Guided Learning of ICD Coding Rationales: An Empirical Analysis of ICD Rationales

 \subsection{Evaluation Metrics}

-Explainability is typically evaluated from two complementary perspectives \cite{mendez2024outputs}: a) Model-centric faithfulness, assessing how accurate the extracted rationales reflect the internal reasoning of the prediction models. b) Human-centric plausibility, measuring how convincing or intuitively acceptable the rationales appear to people.
+Explainability is typically evaluated from two complementary perspectives \cite{mendez2024outputs}: a) Model-centric faithfulness, assessing how accurate the extracted rationales reflect the internal reasoning of the prediction models. b) Human-centric plausibility, measuring how convincing the rationales appear to people.

 \paragraph{Faithfulness.}